OrangeWolfy/Terminal-Calculator/README.md

 </br><br>

 ### Important notes
-* In some terminals some characters may be reserved so type the backslash `\` to work.
+* In some terminals some characters may be reserved so you can surround the operation in quotation marks `""` or type a backslash before each reserved character `\` to work.
 * **Blank spaces** can't be used for the same operation: `calc 1 + 1` will not give the expected result.

 ## Output